Patater/manual-git/manuscript/politics.md

 When you buy a piece of hardware, you own it.
 This means that you are free to break it open, dive into it, reverse engineer it, and so forth.
-You may void your warranty, but thats the price for learning the intimacies of any system.
+You may void your warranty, but that's the price for learning the intimacies of any system.
 The only illegal things on this line would be to put into production and sell products made with patented features (without negotiating a production deal with he patent owner), bypassing or breaking copy-protection, or stealing